ZASamm/the-peace-of-mind-project/README.md

 ### Inital design thoughts

 As this website is for mental health awareness, I wanted to create a simple flowing webpage that was brought a calming experience to the user with out being overloading to the user.
-I felt the colour plate used was extremly important as it sets the tone of the webpage
+I felt the colour plate used was extremely important as it sets the tone of the webpage

 #### Colour pallet
 - Seafoam Green (#C1E7E3): Evokes a refreshing, natural vibe.